Drie studenten zitten aan een tafel, twee zijn in gesprek en de ander werkt op zijn laptop.

 We are in talks to create badges based on the jury reports of Skills Heroes vocational competitions.

-On to the examination board
+Off to the examination board

-Boosting people to work
+Helping people into work

-.Siemann emphasizes that edubadges are not an end in themselves.
-'Our society is struggling with a staff shortage as well as with people who supposedly don't have the right skills, while a lot of learning is going on in non- and informal ways.
-Open badges, edubadges and microcredentials can be a way to recognize such skills.
-As an MBO, we are working with skills and lifelong development so that those people can get to work through our education.
+Siemann stresses that edubadges are not an end in themselves.
+'Our society is struggling with a staff shortage as well as with people who supposedly don't have the right skills, while a huge amount is being learned in non- and informal ways.
+Open badges, edubadges and microcredentials can be a way to recognise such skills.
+As a mbo, we are working with skills and lifelong development so that those people can find work through our education.
 That fits with a promise from our strategic vision: "We do what works!"'

 Text: Marjolein van Trigt